-Every Memorial Day, families gather at the historic Fullersburg Cemetery to remember their relatives who were buried there.
+On Memorial Day, families have traditionally gathered at the historic Fullersburg Cemetery to remember their relatives who were buried there.
 The cemetery is the final resting place of many of the founders of Fullersburg and Hinsdale.
 As the population grew it became a private cemetery and was enclosed by a fence in order to protect the fragile headstones.
 Many of the area’s WWI and Civil War soldiers are buried there along with a Confederate soldier in an unmarked grave.
 The Grand Army of the Republic held Memorial Day services at this cemetery from 1882 to 1920.
 Fifty to one hundred Veterans would gather to recall events of that great American Civil War.
 Today, the cemetery’s flag is replaced in a simple ceremony each Memorial Day.
 In consideration of our first responders, we will postpone the ceremony this year, but the cemetery will be open for quiet reflection.

 A walk through the cemetery takes one back to the early days of settlement of the area.
 The large group of Fuller family graves includes that of Jacob Fuller and his wife Candace, whose stone marks the oldest grave.
 Their son, Ben, who donated the land for the cemetery in 1851, lays nearby, along with Morell Fuller, a drummer in the Civil War.
 John Coe, a conductor on the Underground Railroad, and his son Samuel, another Civil War veteran, are buried there.
 The graves of Barto Van Velzer, the first toll road keeper, and his wife Mary (Fuller), the first schoolteacher can be found there.
 Other names that evoke the past are Fox, Franke, Ruchty, Walker, and Wegener.